Robpol86/robpol86.com/docs/posts/2025/2025-07-22-truenas-scale-telegraf.md

 my [Beelink Me Mini](https://www.bee-link.com/products/beelink-me-mini-n150) NAS.
 As of this writing I'm running TrueNAS SCALE 25.04.1 (Fangtooth).

+Ever since I saw [MRTG](https://en.wikipedia.org/wiki/Multi_Router_Traffic_Grapher) graphs at my first job at an ISP in 2003, I've always wanted to collect metrics and show them in graphs.
+Things like free disk space or CPU temperatures.
+I ran MRTG on my homelab file server for a few years, then tried [RRDtool](https://en.wikipedia.org/wiki/RRDtool) for a bit.
+It was in 2015 at Uber where I learned about Grafana and fell in love with it.
+Not so much the Graphite backend they were using at the time.
+I first started running my own Grafana at home in 2017 with InfluxDB and Telegraf.
+I've also setup Grafana to alert me via Discord.

 ## Prerequisites

 Before starting there are a few things we need to setup: